Our Mission & History

 Today, Eliada’s full service continuum of care includes:

-Psychiatric Residential Treatment and Level III Treatment
+Psychiatric Residential Treatment

 Children live at Eliada for up to a year while healing from trauma.